pmoabhishekkumar/pmoabhishekkumar/README.md

-- 👋 Hi, I’m @pmoabhishekkumar
+- 👋 Hi, I’m $abhishek_kumar
-- 👀 I’m interested to work in #mnc
+- 👀 I’m interested to $work_in_programming/coding.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning $programming language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate for $utilize my skills in coordinating the effort of programmers.
-- 📫 How to reach me ...
+- 📫 you can call me on +91-7669-7669-27

 <!---
 pmoabhishekkumar/pmoabhishekkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.